mirkogitdata/mirkogitdata.github.io/README.md

 The site is developed with semantic tags in html.
 For better SEO placement.
 It is also optimized on the PNG, JPG file size.
-It is customizable for many devices, because we are in the first period of mobile imaging.
+It is customizable for many devices, because we are in the first period of mobile displaying.

 In short, about my portfolio.